Your private cloud.

 Open source today.
 Business tier in 2026.

-The core is, and stays, Apache 2.0 — free for any use, including commercial deployment.
+The core is, and stays, AGPL-3.0 — free to run, modify and self-host, including commercially.
 The Business tier adds what enterprise procurement needs on top, without taking anything away from the open core.

 Open Source

 Everything on this page.
-Apache 2.0.
-Free for any use.
+AGPL-3.0.
+Free to run, modify and self-host.
 No artificial limits on nodes, users, vaults, or replication factor.

 - Run as many nodes as you want